openrails/openrails/Source/Documentation/Manual/driving.rst

 ``Engine()`` block, which makes the dynamic brake system to try to achieve the same brake force as the airbrake would have (even if the airbrake is bailed off), in the current train brake lever position.
-Example: if the trainbrake has 22 kN brake force at 40% trainbrake setting, then the dynamic brake will try to achieve, and maintain 22 kN braking force, instead of just setting 40% dynamic brake percentage.
+Example: if the trainbrake has 22 kN brake force at 40% train brake setting, then the dynamic brake will try to achieve, and maintain 22 kN braking force, instead of just setting 40% dynamic brake percentage.